|

 Award-winning in home care is offered by Comfort Keepers to elders in need of help with daily tasks and extra care.
 Our committed and well educated caregivers can assist your loved one in staying in their home for as long as is secure—a dream for many seniors.

-Seniors and Blood Pressure Management
+Blood Pressure Management for Seniors

 Health | October 16, 2020

-Seniors and Blood Pressure Management – Blood pressure can increase for those of any age, but adults age 65 and older tend to be at greater risk of high blood pressure because of structural changes to the arteries.
 Fortunately, education around blood pressure seems to be making an impact; the Centers for Disease Control and Prevention (CDC) notes that there has been a gradual increase in the number of older adults who have received treatment for high blood pressure since 1999.
-The key to managing high blood pressure for these individuals was having their blood pressure checked frequently.
-But what exactly constitutes normal blood pressure for seniors?

-The Silent Killer
+Seniors and Blood Pressure: The Silent Killer

 53% of Canadians aged 60 to 79 have high blood pressure (or hypertension).
 It’s especially concerning considering that high blood pressure contributes significantly to the risk of health conditions that thousands face each year, such as heart attack, stroke, chronic heart failure, and kidney disease.
 And because those with high blood pressure tend not to have any symptoms, the disease is often referred to as the ‘silent killer.’